sayan9112/Bidman_Bot/README.md

 - Provide suggestions for optimization and debugging.

 ### 3. Context Management
-- Use chunking and embeddings for large codebases.
+- Use chunking and embeddings for large takeoffs.
 - Maintain session context for multi-file queries.

 ### 4. Local Execution